raad1masum/AP-Computer-Science-A/index.md

 Protecting information through Encapsulation (setters, getters) Extending Classes to maximize code reuse
 Creating subclass-specific behavior through polymorphism

+### Tech Talk 3

+In mathematics, an expression or mathematical expression is a finite combination of symbols that is well-formed according to rules that depend on the context.
+In computers, expression can be hard to calculate with precedence rules.
+In computer math we often convert strings into Reverse Polish Notation (RPN, 3 + 4 becomes 3 4 +) using the Shunting-yard algorithm.
+Review Wikipedia diagram and the code and you will see the need for a Stack.

+Reverse Polish notation (RPN) is a method for representing expressions in which the operator symbol is placed after the arguments being operated on.
+Polish notation, in which the operator comes before the operands, was invented in the 1920s by the Polish mathematician Jan Lucasiewicz.
+In the late 1950s, Australian philosopher and computer scientist Charles L. Hamblin suggested placing the operator after the operands and hence created reverse polish notation.

+For example, the following RPN expression will produce the sum of 2 and 3, namely 5: 2 3 +.

+Reverse Polish notation, also known as postfix notation, contrasts with the "infix notation" of standard arithmetic expressions in which the operator symbol appears between the operands.

 ### AP Computer Science A Journal
 Raadwan Masum